jshlbrd/resume/resume.md

 #### Professional Experience
 ##### Lead Engineer - Threat Detection Operations
 Target (March 2017 - Present)
-- Acts as lead developer for Target's 1800+ network security monitoring sensor deployment
+- Acts as lead developer for Target's 1800+ network security monitoring (NSM) sensor deployment
 - Project lead of Strelka, an open-source file scanning system written in Python 3
   - Supports 60+ unique types of files
   - Designed to scan 100s of millions of files per day
-  - Integration with network security monitoring sensors
+  - Integration with NSM sensors
+- Acted as a subject matter expert and contributed significant engineering work on a 9-month project to convert NSM sensor software from bare metal installs to Docker containers
+  - Converted 10 software packages to Docker containers
+  - Developed methods of achieving continuous integration and continuous delivery using Git, Drone, and SaltStack
+  - Achieved full-stack, automated deployment through use of docker-compose
-- Works with Target's threat intelligence and red teams to improve detection across multiple platforms
+- Works with Target's threat intelligence and red teams to improve detection across multiple data platforms (network, endpoint, authentication)
 ##### Security Technologist (Product Development)
 Sqrrl (May 2016 - February 2017)
 - Drove direction of Sqrrl platform by acting as a threat hunting, threat detection, and incident response subject matter expert for startup of 50+ people